Seneca-BSA/bsa/docs/seh500/lab4.md

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
 Due one week after the lab.

-1. Execute the code from step 4 then answer the questions in the comment.
+1. Execute Example Code #1 then answer the questions in the comment.
 Copy and paste your code with your answers along with any screenshots into Blackboard.

+1. Which line(s) in Example #1 is responsible for looping through the char array and explain how it works?

-1. Execute the code from step 6 then answer the questions in the comment.
+1. Execute Example Code #2 then answer the questions in the comment.
 Copy and paste your code with your answers along with any screenshots into Blackboard.

-1. Execute the code from step 8 then compare the difference between them.
-Put your answers into Blackboard.
+1. Which line(s) in Example #2 is responsible for looping through the char array and explain how it works?

+1. How are Example Code #3 and Example Code #1 difference in terms of loop and comparison?

 1. Write a program in assembly language that counts how many vowels and non-vowels are in "SEH500 is very cool! (your name here)" (REPLACE (your name here) with your name).